Actively Recruiting

 - Acute pulmonary hemorrhage

-- Intracranial or extracranial diseases affecting breathing rate or rhythm
+- Intracranial or extracranial diseases affecting respiratory rate and rhythm

 AI-Screening